cto-ai/sdk-bash/CONTRIBUTING.md

 # Contributing

-Thanks for taking the time to contribute to SDK Bash!
+Thanks for taking the time to contribute to SDK Bash! 🎉🎉🎉

-This Bash SDK is a group of binaries enabling users to interact with the CTO.ai API within their workflows.
+The Bash SDK is a group of binaries enabling users to interact with the CTO.ai API within their workflows.
 These binaries are written in Rust, so using `cargo` for the development cycle should suffice; however, we would like to share some details to help you with your contribution.